Research Paper By Esther Muthoga

 Taking the Best of Each…

-A number of techniques fuse the strengths of the two different strands of creativity.
-DO IT and Min Basadur’s Simplex embed the two approaches within problem solving processes.
+Several techniques fuse the strengths of the two different strands of creativity.
+DO IT and Min Basadur’s Simplex embed the two approaches within problem-solving processes.
 While these may be considered ‘overkill’ when dealing with minor problems, they provide excellent frameworks for solving difficult and serious ones.

 DO IT is a relatively simple approach for creative thinking.